'68 (band)

-68 is an American noise rock duo from Atlanta, Georgia.
-Formed in 2013 by guitarist and vocalist Josh Scogin—formerly of the hardcore punk band the Chariot—and drummer Michael McClellan, the band currently comprises Scogin and drummer Nikko Yamada.
+68 was an American noise rock band from Atlanta, Georgia.
+Formed in 2013 by guitarist and vocalist Josh Scogin and drummer Michael McClellan, the band comprised Scogin and drummer Nikko Yamada until their disbandment in 2026.

 History

 Josh Scogin's former band, The Chariot, played their final show in November 2013.
 Just over a week later, Scogin teased an announcement with a countdown timer on the website theyare68.com; when the timer ended in December 2013, Scogin revealed that he had formed a new band named '68 and posted a two-song EP, Midnight, for sale online.
 The title of the EP and its two songs – "Three Is a Crowd" and "Third Time Is a Charm" – were significant to Scogin; the use of the number three in the song titles represented the third act of his life following his stints in Norma Jean and the Chariot, and Scogin also explained that the number three represents "that thought process of continuing on in my head: 'Three's a charm,' oh, this is gonna be great or 'three's a crowd,' like we should've stuck with the Chariot."
 The band's name, meanwhile, came from his late father's '68 Camaro.
 The initial pressing of Midnight sold out in less than one day; independent record label No Sleep Records re-released it with new artwork on 1 April 2014.

 The band toured in April and May 2014, opening for Chiodos, Emarosa, Our Last Night, and Hands Like Houses, and in May 2014 announced their signing to Good Fight Music and eOne Music to release their debut album In Humor and Sadness, which was released two months later on 8 July 2014.

-To promote the album, the band released "Track Two: e" on YouTube as a pair videos that had to be played in unison in order to hear the song correctly.
+The first song the band officially released, "Track Two: e", was written by Scogin while still a member of The Chariot, but Scogin said the song didn't fit into any of The Chariot's projects.
+It resurfaced for him as '68 was forming, and became the band's first single.
+"Track Two: e" was initially released on YouTube as a pair videos, each with separate tracks that had to be played in unison in order to hear the song correctly.
 Scogin said of releasing the song this way: "[S]omeone will have one computer and invite a friend over that has another computer, they will spend several minutes struggling and laughing at trying to sync up the two videos perfectly."
 The song "Track One: R" was also available for online streaming ahead of the album's release, and in August, they released a music video for "Track One: R" directed by former Norma Jean and Underoath member Daniel Davison.
 The band's first tour in support of In Humor and Sadness featured Listener (whose vocalist Dan Smith previously guested on the Chariot's 2010 album, Long Live) and Homeless Gospel Choir.